Key Stage Transfers (frequently asked questions)

 The SEND Admissions Team are responsible for undertaking consultations to schools throughout the key stage transfer process.
 During this process, the SEND Admissions Team will approach a specific setting and also may consult with other provisions alongside this.

-Your SEND Case Officer will have the consultation information available to them and will be able to give you the information on any school consultations taking place.
+Your SEND Case Officer and the L-SPA contact centre will have the consultation information available to them and will be able to give you the information on any school consultations taking place.

-If a family makes a request for a certain provision, the SEND Admissions Team will consult with your preference.
-In some circumstances, we may not consult with a provider that is not Section 41 registered in line with the SEND Code of Practice.
+We will consult with your parental preference, which can be any school of your choice.
+However in some circumstances, we may not consult with a provider that is not Section 41 registered in line with the SEND Code of Practice.

 'Section 41 registered' refers to independent special schools and post-16 institutions that are on the approved list published by the Secretary of State for Education, which are compliant with certain duties under the Children and Families Act 2014.